It’s a phrase you hear more and more in today’s global, technology-driven business landscape—the Internet of Things (IoT).

-It’s important to understand The Internet of Things is not just another industry buzzword.
+It’s important to understand the Internet of Things is not just another industry buzzword.

-The concept of the Internet of Things and the 24/7 connectivity of devices to promote data and information sharing has transformed a number of industries in streamlining business processing and optimizing efficiency.
-The ability of robotic process automation (RPA) to enhance back office, repetitive tasks via automation makes the platform a prime candidate for inclusion in the Internet of Things.
+The concept of IoT and the 24/7 connectivity of devices to promote data and information sharing has transformed a number of industries in streamlining business processing and optimizing efficiency.
+The ability of Robotic Process Automation (RPA) to enhance back office, repetitive tasks via automation makes the platform a prime candidate for inclusion in IoT.

-RPA and the Internet of Things: Double the Transformation
+RPA and IoT: Double the transformation

-The global management consulting firm McKinsey and Company sees the Internet of Things developing in two main areas, especially as both businesses and individuals move to embrace more interconnected futures.
+The global management consulting firm McKinsey and Company sees IoT developing in two main areas, especially as both businesses and individuals move to embrace more interconnected futures.

 The first is improved “information and analysis,” which results from the increased number of connections that the Internet of Things allows between products and business operations.
 Imagine, for example, that a company can, through the use of sensors and actuators, accurately track products as they travel within the supply chain or even monitor the physical movements of customers as they browse a retail store.

-However, companies can use RPA’s software robots to easily manage and address such alerts.
+However, companies can use RPA software robots to easily manage and address such alerts.
 This might mean, for example, that all alerts are compiled into a central database, flagged for employee attention, or even used to trigger another event, such as sending a confirmation email to a customer.

-RPA and The Internet of Things: Expectations
+RPA and the Internet of Things: Expectations

-Whether used within the supply chain or a retail space, this kind of collaboration between RPA and the capabilities of the Internet of Things can provide transformative benefits for many businesses.
-Together, the Internet of Things and RPA can help drive:
+Whether used within the supply chain or a retail space, this kind of collaboration between RPA and the capabilities of IoT can provide transformative benefits for many businesses.
+Together, IoT and RPA can help drive:

 Through the use of RPA, companies can turn large volumes of unstructured data into meaningful, patterned analytics.
 RPA can be leveraged to gain information about internal business dynamics, both in the back office and the front office.
-This can include, for example, the number of transactions software robots have completed, the ones that generated exceptions, and the time required to complete certain business activities.
+This can include, for example, the number of transactions software robots have completed, the transactions that generated exceptions, and the time required to complete certain business activities.

 Autonomous responses to events: While not yet comparable to complexities of decision-making by humans, RPA is already capable of executing routine tasks without the need for human intervention.
-However, through the use of such automation, the Internet of Things involves rapidly and efficiently responding to unforeseen situations, such as a bottleneck within a supply chain.
+However, through the use of such automation, IoT involves rapidly and efficiently responding to unforeseen situations, such as a bottleneck within a supply chain.

-Operational optimization: RPA and the Internet of Things can lead to the optimization of both processes and resources.
+Operational optimization: RPA and IoT can lead to the optimization of both processes and resources.
 By providing ways to access new business intelligence and the ability to manage it, these technologies can allow companies to drastically improve the quality of their output, whether this entails providing more prompt customer services or better managing how products travel through the supply chain.

 These attributes allow companies to develop more streamlined business practices over time and foster operational efficiency.
 This means that not only will companies be able to focus on their own development and growth, they’ll also be able to spend more time developing lasting relationships with customers and clients, a fundamental component of a successful business.

 Currently, only the most pioneer and trendsetting of companies are leveraging the benefits of these technologies.
-And even in our increasingly modern and technologically advanced age, not all companies have the resources and capacity to take advantage of RPA and IoT.
+Even in our increasingly modern and technologically advanced age, not all companies have the resources and capacity to take advantage of RPA and IoT.

-As both technologies become more widespread, the challenges associated with the two technologies will drastically subside: the investments required to become an adopter will significantly decreased and more robust security precautions will also follow along.
-This means adoption will become more widespread and the capabilities and applications of these two technologies will increase along with it.
+As both technologies become more widespread, the challenges associated with the two technologies will drastically subside: the investments required to become an adopter will significantly decrease and more robust security precautions will also follow along.
+This means adoption will become more widespread and the capabilities and applications of RPA and IoT will increase along with it.